Skip to Content

 Bean and Cheese Pupusas

 Bean and cheese pupusas are the ultimate comfort food.
-They’re filled with flavorful refried beans and delicious mozzarella cheese.
+They're filled with a flavorful refried beans and melty cheese mixture.

 Course Main Course